Tornaldo/StedRFront/Report/srs_iterations.md

 * F2.2.5 System shall show user a list of walls that feature his stories

 Another suggestion was that stories shall be retrieved from *Digitalt Fortalt* or *Storify* or similar service.
 We therefore cannot offer filtering upon attributes that are not present in the API of the service we use.
+Thus, we dropped the requirements:

 * F2.2.1 System shall let users to filter walls by popularity
 * F3.2.1 System shall let users to filter stories by popularity.